AakashKaushal-g/bakery-app/README.md

 - (string) (if sufficient ingredients are available to serve the order ) Unable to Place order.
 Not enough stock

 When a order is placed, there are 3 operations which are performed :
-- Resource Reservation : Accoruding to the qunatity of Bakery item request and the recipie of the item, resources are resevred in order to cater thte order at hand
+- Resource Reservation : According to the quantity of Bakery item request and the recipe of the item, resources are reserved in order to cater the order at hand
 - Order ID generation : Once resources are reserved, the Order ID is generated.
 This is an unique a 32-Character hexadecimal string
-- Order Generation :  Obce the ableve two processes are done, the order is placed and the confirmation of the order placement is responsed back to the user.
+- Order Generation :  Once the above two processes are done, the order is placed and the confirmation of the order placement is responded back to the user.